-- Click the left mouse button on a node, edge or annotation to select that element. - Hold down the Shift or Ctrl key (Command on Mac) and left-click a node, edge or annotation to add it to the selection.
-Doing the same on a selected element unselects it. - Hold down the left mouse button on the canvas background and drag the mouse while holding down the Shift or Ctrl key (Command on Mac) to select groups of nodes/edges/annotations using a classic rectangular selection area. - Hold down the left mouse button on the canvas background and drag the mouse while holding down Option + Shift (Command + Shift on Mac) to select groups of nodes/edges/annotations using a lasso selection tool. - Remember that the selection action (mouse click or drag-selection) only works if the Selection Mode for that element type (i.e. nodes, edges, annotations) is enabled.
+- Click the left mouse button on a node, edge or annotation to select that element. - Hold down the Shift or Ctrl key (Command on Macs) and left-click a node, edge or annotation to add it to the selection.
+Doing the same on a selected element unselects it. - Hold down the left mouse button on the canvas background and drag the mouse while holding down the Shift or Ctrl key (Command on Macs) to select groups of nodes/edges/annotations. - Remember that the selection action (mouse click or drag-selection) only works if the Selection Mode for that element type (i.e. nodes, edges, annotations) is enabled.
 In order to enable or disable the selection of an element type, just toggle its corresponding button at the bottom of the network view (see image below) or use the options under the menu Select → Mouse Drag Selects.

-- So if you don't want any nodes to be selected, toggle the button - And if you don't want any edges to be selected, toggle the button - Likewise, if you don't want any annotations to be selected, toggle the button off.
+- So if you don't want any nodes to be selected, toggle the button - And if you don't want any edges to be selected, toggle the button off - Likewise, if you don't want any annotations to be selected, toggle the button off